bzreinhardt/bzreinhardt.github.io/index.md

 -- Robert A. Heinlein
 <br>
 <br>
 I want to make us Smarter, Faster, Stronger, Higher.
-Currently, I'm a PhD student working on [tractor][tractor] [beams][beams] for space robotics at [Cornell][lab].
+Currently, I [teach computers to understand the world][deeplearning] at [Magic Leap][magicleap].
+I used to build [tractor][tractor] [beams][beams] for space robotics at [Cornell][lab].
 I've, been a plumber, an archer, a waiter, a nazgul, and an oregano salesman.
 I'm  one of the few people in the world with a Bachelor of Science in History.
 <br>
 <br>
 Life should be more [epic](http://tvtropes.org/pmwiki/pmwiki.php/Main/ClarkesThirdLaw).